 Arugula Salad with Beets and Goat Cheese

 Winter in California is the season for peppery arugula.
-A few years ago we planted some in our garden and now each year the arugula re-seeds itself and takes over with a flourish, starting in December.
+Several years ago my parents planted some arugula in their garden and for years the arugula would re-seed itself, taking over the entire garden with a flourish, starting in December.

 While mature arugula can be almost too intense to eat raw (best for left for cooking), young baby arugula is perfect for salads, and can easily be found in markets these days.